code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: rev_number_padding

-   The amount of padding applied to the :attr:`~oyProjectManager.core.models.Version.revision_number` attribute of :class:`~oyProjectManager.core.models.Version` class while generating filename of that Version instance.
+   The amount of padding applied to the :attr:`~oyProjectManager.models.version.Version.revision_number` attribute of :class:`~oyProjectManager.models.version.Version` class while generating filename of that Version instance.
 In default filename and path templates the revision_number attribute is not used.
 The default value is "2".